-It is the intention of MSMS to provide reasonable opportunities for participation in interscholastic sports, but MSMS does not grant academic credit for participation in varsity athletics.
+It is the intention of MSMS to provide reasonable opportunities for participation in interscholastic sports, and MSMS may grant academic credit to a student for participation in varsity athletics if the student has not met the physical education credit mandated by the state.
+Credit for playing the sport will be given at the discretion of the coach, based on participation and attendance.
 Students desiring to participate in interscholastic sports to meet wellness requirements shall coordinate their efforts through the coordinator for the wellness program.
 Eligibility requirements are addressed in the Student Activities section of this handbook.